SurajSSingh/SurajSSingh.github.io/src/about.md

   used Python and Electron
 - Built a couple of computers, including making a laptop (not exactly difficult as [Framework](https://frame.work) makes it easy)
+- Worked with creating a little home server on a Raspberry Pi